MonkYU/TaskPaper-Atom-One-Dark/README.md

 - Tags are always dimmed in relation to task text.
 - Saved searches are a very subdued tone so as not to distract from the main list
 - Guide lines and item handles are slim, subdued and tinted a faded Malibu blue.
-- Paragraph spacing before and after Project titles is enhanced for clean separation.
+- Paragraph spacing before and after Project titles and within notes is enhanced for clean separation.

 ## Installation